Unboxing of the Volvo D7D Engine

 Although the D7D is a mechanical design, it is not lacking in sensors – especially in versions with crawler excavators:

-- Intercooler, turbocharger, and intake manifold form an advanced intake system.
+- Intercooler, turbocharger, and intake manifold form an extensive intake system.

-- Revolution sensor at the oil pump allows for precise control of engine operation.
+- Revolution sensor at the oil pump allows for precise engine operation control.

-- The engine breather is connected to the intake manifold – to meet ecological requirements.
+- The engine breather is connected to the intake manifold – to meet environmental requirements.

 Thanks to this, the engine was ready for new challenges, while not losing its classic soul.